 The Enduring Appeal of Historic Normandy

-Normandy has always enjoyed a special place in the hearts of British holidaymakers and ex pats and the reasons for its popularity go far beyond its accessibility.
-For many ferry cross-Channel travellers this is their first experience of France and their initial impressions are often of a place where time seems to have stood still.
-The wide open spaces, acres of apple orchards and golden stretches of dune-lined sandy beaches remind them of England in days gone by before life became a hectic scramble between the office, congested roads and home.
+The region of Normandy has always enjoyed a special place in the hearts of British holidaymakers and expats, and the reasons for its popularity go far beyond its accessibility.
+For many ferry cross-Channel travellers, this is their first experience of France, and their initial impressions are often of a place where time seems to have stood still.
+The wide open spaces, acres of apple orchards and golden stretches of dune-lined sandy beaches remind them of England in days before life became a hectic scramble between the office, congested roads and home.

-Much of the region’s history echoes that of Britain and visitors to the World Heritage Site of Mont Saint Michel will be reminded of the Cornish St Michael’s Mount or Holy Island in Northumberland.
-In fact, the shared history of World War Two brings many visitors to these shores to explore the D Day Landing Beaches and other wartime battle sites.
+Much of the region’s history echoes that of Britain, and visitors to the World Heritage Site of Mont Saint Michel will be reminded of the Cornish St Michael’s Mount or Holy Island in Northumberland.
+The shared history of World War Two brings many visitors to these shores to explore the D-Day Landing Beaches and other wartime battle sites.

-The only difficulty anyone coming to Normandy is likely to have is choosing which of the wonderful local dishes to enjoy for dinner.
-The extensive coastline makes seafood a big favourite on the menu wherever you go and moules (mussels) are a must.
-This is also a region famous for its apple growing and this influences both food and drink.
-Whatever you have to eat, make sure you sample some of the local cider and Calvados with your meal.
-Finish with a platter of local cheeses and don’t forget to stock up the car with supplies before taking the ferry home – that’s if you decide to leave of course!
-We have many delightful and competitively priced properties for sale in Normandy.
+The only difficulty anyone coming to Normandy will likely have is choosing which of the excellent local dishes to enjoy for dinner.
+The extensive coastline makes seafood a big favourite on the menu wherever you go, and moules (mussels) are a must.
+This is also a region famous for its apple growing, and this influences both food and drink.
+Whatever you eat, sample some of the local cider and Calvados with your meal.
+Finish with a platter of local cheeses, and don’t forget to stock up the car with supplies before taking the ferry home – that’s if you decide to leave, of course!
+Discover our selection of delightful and competitively priced properties in Normandy.

 Back to articles